 Each property is individual and the time taken to investigate the property and address the concerns of the client are different.
 Generally, for a pre-1900's property or one which has been or it is planned to be extensively renovated or extended, a Building Survey would generally be recommended.
-For a more modern property which is of conventional construction and in reasonable condition, a RICS HomeBuyer survey would usually be more appropriate.
+For a more modern property which is of conventional construction and in reasonable condition, a RICS Level 2 Survey would usually be more appropriate.

 If you are buying a new home, it may be more appropriate to consider a Snagging Report which will identify deficiencies in the quality of the building construction.

 We can discuss the options with you to ensure you receive the most appropriate and cost effective survey to meet your needs.

 Usually a market valuation is not included in a Building Survey as the report is tailored to an individual client's requirements and a market valuation may not always be relevant.
 A market valuation can be added to the report but this involves additional work and there would be an additional fee.

 No, a Building Survey is not suitable for a flat as in most cases not all parts of the building are readily accessible during the survey inspection.

 A RICS Level 2 Survey would usually be recommended for a flat.
 This would cover the flat itself but will also bring to your notice the maintenance responsibilities which might affect the building as a whole, for which you may have a potential liability.